nlfiedler/zorigami/NOTES.md

     - HMAC-SHA256 of user password and salt
     - encrypted master keys
 * snapshot records
-    - key: SHA1 of snapshot (with "sha1-" prefix)
+    - key: `snapshot/` + SHA1 of snapshot (with "sha1-" prefix) or `index` for pending
-    - SHA1 of previous snapshot (`null` if first snapshot)
+    - parent: SHA1 of previous snapshot (`null` if first snapshot)
+    - start_time: when snapshot started
+    - end_time: when snapshot finished
-    - date/time of snapshot
+    - num_files: number of files in this snapshot
     - list of root tree entries (sorted by path)
         + base local path
         + tree SHA1
     - deleted (present if this snapshot is marked for removal)
 * tree records
-    - key: SHA1 of tree data (with "sha1-" prefix)
+    - key: `tree/` + SHA1 of tree data (with "sha1-" prefix)
-    - list of entries (sorted by name):
+    - entries: (sorted by name)
         + mode (also indicates if tree or file, e.g. `drwxr-xr-x`)
         + user, group (strings)
         + uid, gid (numbers)
         + ctime, mtime
         + xattrs
-        + checksum (SHA1 for tree, SHA256 for file)
+        + reference (SHA1 for tree, SHA256 for file, base64-encoded value for symlink)
         + entry name
-    - unreachable (present if this tree is not reachable)
 * file records
+    - key: `file/` + SHA256 at time of snapshot (with "sha256-" prefix)
+    - length: size of file in bytes (0 if `changed`)
+    - chunks: (absent if `changed`)
+        + offset: start of range in large file for this chunk
+        + chunk SHA256
+    - changed: SHA256 at time of backup, if different from key
+* chunk records
-    - key: SHA256 of whole file (with "sha256-" prefix)
+    - key: `chunk/` + SHA256 of chunk (with "sha256-" prefix)
+    - length: size of chunk in bytes
-    - list of parts
+    - pack: SHA256 of pack
-        + pack SHA256
-        + part SHA1
-        + all parts listed every time, even if only one part changed
-    - unreachable (present if this file is not reachable)
 * pack records
-    - key: SHA256 of pack file (with "sha256-" prefix)
+    - key: `pack/` + SHA256 of pack file (with "sha256-" prefix)
-    - map of SHA1 to part index
+    - map of SHA256 to chunk index
-        + SHA1 of data part (with "sha1-" prefix)
+        + SHA256 of chunk
-        + part index into pack file (zero-based)
+        + zero-based index into pack
     - remote bucket/vault name
     - remote archive identifier (e.g. AWS Glacier)
-    - unreachable (present if this pack is not referenced)

 ## Implementation

 ### Procedure

+#### Backup

+1. Look for a pending `index` snapshot; if none then:
+    1. Generate the tree objects to represent the state of the dataset.
+    1. Add a special snapshot record named `index` to track work in progress.
+1. Find the differences from the previous snapshot.
+1. If there are no changes, delete `index` snapshot record, exit the procedure.
+1. For each new/changed file, check if record exists; if not:
+    1. For small files, treat as a single chunk
+    1. For large files, use CDC to find chunks
+    1. For each chunk that does not exist in database, add to pack
+    1. If pack file is large enough, upload to storage
+    1. Add "file" and "chunk" records to track chunks and pack files
+    1. If file checksum changed after snapshot, add two records:
+        * set `changed` on the record with the checksum at time of snapshot
+        * set `chunks` on the record with the checksum at time of packing
+1. Rename the `index` snapshot record to have a correct SHA1 key
+1. Store latest snapshot identifier in `configuration` record
+1. Backup the PouchDB database files.

 #### Tree SHA1 computation

-1. Sort the entries by name
-1. Initialize the hash (`:crypto.hash_init/1`)
-1. Add data from each field of entry to the hash (`:crypto.hash_update/2`)
-1. Finalize the checksum (`:crypto.hash_final/1`)
+The "tree" object implementation has a `toString()` that converts the object to a long string, similar to Git.
+The entries are sorted by name, and the results should be deterministic.
+Then compute the SHA1 of this string.

 #### Snapshot SHA1 computation

-1. Sort the dataset entries by name
-1. Initialize the hash (`:crypto.hash_init/1`)
-1. Add data from each field to the hash (`:crypto.hash_update/2`)
-1. Finalize the checksum (`:crypto.hash_final/1`)
+The "snapshot" object implementation has a `toString()` that converts the object to a long string, similar to Git.
+The root entries are sorted by name, and the results should be deterministic.
+Then compute the SHA1 of this string.

+#### Building the snapshot tree

+* Depth-first walk of the directory tree
+* Build a tree object for the directory in question
+* Symbolic links are stored base64-encoded as the `reference`
+    - encoded to guard against character encoding issues (file names might not be UTF-8)
+* Insert tree into the database, if it does not already exist
+* Collect the root(s) and build the snapshot object
+* Insert `pending` snapshot into the database, overwrite if it already exists

 #### Finding Changes